IMAPSYNC(1) User Contributed Perl Documentation IMAPSYNC(1)

 Option --f1f2 is a one-to-one-only folder mapping,

-and str1 and str2 have to be full path folder names.
+and str1 and str2 must be full path folder names.

 Use --regextrans2 for more general mappings.